Skip to main content

 Setting up the application

-Go to the Editor page using the top navigation bar or at localhost:8080/dev/editor and create a new application.
+Go to the Editor page using the top navigation bar or at localhost:8080/studio/editor and create a new application.

 Enter the following YAML and generate the graph.